ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-logs.md

 * To view the logs from compute nodes only, select the **compute** subsystem.

 If your log instance is also configured as a target for {{site.data.keyword.atracker_short}}, additional application names may appear besides "LSF".
 To exclude audit events, filter by the LSF application names specifically.

+To check if the Cloud Logs agent is running on your VSI, SSH into the VSI and run:

+`systemctl status fluent-bit`

+For more detailed logs, run:

+`journalctl -u fluent-bit -e`

 ## Supported Operating Systems
 {: #supported-operating-sys}